ningowo/ningowo.github.io/README.md

 This is a practice of using **HTML, CSS, JavaScript and Bootstrap** to build personal homepage.

 The homepage website is easy to use.
-After enter the index.html, it has three buttons which allow you to see the information you want.
+After entering the homapage, it has three buttons which allow you to see the information you want.
+And in info page, click tags on left to go to navigate to that part, and click back button to back to homepage.

 **[Click to go to homepage](https://ningowo.github.io/)**